ilhan007/ui5con-web-component/docs/1_Project_Setup.md

     this.count++;
   }
 ```
-**Important:** When component's property (e.g. state) changes, the component will re-render automatically.
+**Important:** When the component's property (e.g. state) changes, the component will re-render automatically.

 <br>

 ### **`src/Token.hbs`**

-Here we define the template of the component - HTML markup, written as Handlebars template.
+Here we define the template of the component - HTML markup, written as a Handlebars template.
 Currently, the template is almost blank to prepare the ground.

 ```html
 <div @click="{{onClick}}">{{counterText}} :: {{count}}</div>
 ```

-**Important:** Whatever you can access with `this` in Token.ts, f.e `this.counterText`, `this.count`, you can use in the template inside curly moustache statements - `{{counterText}}`, `{{count}}`.
+**Important:** Whatever you can access with `this` in Token.ts, f.e `this.counterText`, `this.count`, you can use in the template inside curly mustache statements - `{{counterText}}`, `{{count}}`.
 The context inside the Token.hbs template is an instance of the Token class.

 <br>